israkhan-ba/LearnJS/NEW/Function.md

         // This will show "Hello" in console as an output.

-// Create a function as a variable var variableFunction = function(PARAMETER){
+// Create a function that are assigned to a variable var variableName = function(PARAMETER){
     // do something
 }